Thessalian Bulgarians: Medieval period

 The Slavic migrations to the Balkans also changed the face of Thessaly.
-The Syrian chronicler John of Ephesus wrote in 584: "…cursed are the Slavic people who ruined all of Hellas, Thessaly and Thrace, took many cities and fortifications, ruined, burned, plundered the country and conquered it; he settled in it without fear, as if it were his own.".
+The chronicler John of Ephesus wrote in 584: "…cursed are the Slavic people who ruined all of Hellas, Thessaly and Thrace, took many cities and fortifications, ruined, burned, plundered the country and conquered it; he settled in it without fear, as if it were his own.".
 An abridged text of Strabo from the end of the 10th century reports that in his time all of Epirus, almost all of Hellas (Greece proper), Peloponnese and Macedonia were occupied by the "Scythian Slavs" (Σκύθαι Σκλάβοι).
 In particular, the tribe of Velegesites settled in Thessaly, so its eastern part was subsequently named Velegesitia.
 This name appears in the 1199 treaty between Emperor Alexios III and the Venetians.

 Subsequently, at the Fourth Council of Constantinople (869–870), the question of ecclesiastical authority over the Bulgarians was discussed.
 Papal envoys say that formerly the lands subject to the pope included "two Epiruses, new and old, all of Thessaly and Dardania, whose country is called Bulgaria after the name of these Bulgarians."
 It is also noted that the Bulgarians "held the country for so many years since they conquered it, subjugating it according to barbaric law.".

 During the time of the tsars Simeon, Peter and Samuel, Thessaly was within the boundaries of the Bulgarian state.
 Basil II gave at least Northern Thessaly under the jurisdiction of the Ohrid Archbishopric.
 The uprising of Peter Delyan from 1040 also covered Thessaly, which was in the liberated lands.

 In 1066–67, an uprising broke out in Larissa, led by local Vlachs (Aromanians).
 According to the near-contemporary Byzantine writer Kekaumenos, it was joined by the people of nearby Trikke and the Bulgarians of the region, while the Vlachs sent their families for safety to the "mountains of Bulgaria".

 In 1336, Emperor Andronikos III Palaiologos issued a decree on the rights of the Stagian diocese (today's Kalabaka) to the Ohrid archdiocese, from which the composition of the population at that time becomes clear: “...
 All clergy under the authority of the holy diocese, as well as residents, settlements, monasteries, as well as the Vlachs, Bulgarians and Albanians, initiated into her possessions ... ".
 A number of villages with Bulgarian names are listed: Dupyany, Labohovo, Chernichevo, Slatina, Bukovik, Melovo, Sushitsa, Grebeno, Kozyak, Trbukhinitsa and others.

 The secretary of the English embassy in Constantinople in 1839 brought a Turkish report, according to which in 1423 the Thessalian Bulgarians devastated the country and even one of their princes managed to take the city of Larissa.
 Ottoman Thessaly was divided into four vilayets — Trikala, Larisa (Yenisehir), Fanari and Agrafa, by analogy with the ancient Thessalian tetrarchy.
 The vilayets of Trikala and Agrafa corresponded to the ancient Histiaeotis and Dolopia, two vilayets of which once constituted Upper Thessaly, so known to ancient authors, on the side of Pindus.
 Kravara, the area described by François Pouqueville, which consisted of 63 villages, also belonged to Trikala.
 All these villages had Slavic names.